 If you are looking for a way to calm your mind and soothe your spirit a cup of tea with a book of tea quotes may do the trick.
 If I were putting together a basket of tea as a gift for someone I would include this book.

-If you’re feeling particularly stressed one day, brew yourself a nice cup of tea and sit with a few quotes of inspiration.
+If you’re feeling particularly stressed, brew yourself a nice cup of tea and sit with a few quotes of inspiration.